First-Time Student Scholarships

-Through the generosity of many donors, National University of Natural Medicine is pleased to offer more than $162,000 in 2022-23 scholarships to assist students with the cost of education.
-Visit each scholarship page to learn more about the scholarship and any scholarship-specific eligibility requirements.
+Through the generosity of our donors, NUNM is able to offer scholarships to assist returning students with the cost of education.
+Available scholarships are listed below; visit the individual scholarship pages for details and eligibility requirements.

 - Students must meet NUNM enrollment requirements for a full-time course of study.